Mrazi09/LQ-flavour-project/README.md

 ---> Data_v2: Data from second version.
 Corresponds to the data of the submitted version

+---> Data_v3: Data from the third version.
+Corresponds to the data of the resubmitted version

 ---> Best_v2: Best fit points from the second version.
 Corresponds to the data of the submitted version

+---> Best_v3: Best fit points from the third version.
+Corresponds to the data of the resubmitted version

 For additional information, feel free to contact me (jpedropino@ua.pt or johnppg5@gmail.com)